-Luke Kayenta and Nantai Riggs are young shepherds of the Navajo reservation in Arizona.
+Luke Kayenta and his childhood friend Nantai Riggs are young shepherds of the Navajo reservation in Arizona.
 They volunteer for an experiment: to come up with an uncrackable code based on their language to be used by the US as it enters World War II.
 They fly into New York to join the spy agency the Office of Strategic Services (OSS).
-While on the airfield, Luke catches sight of Kitty Charante, the devoted wife of his Canadian RAF pilot and instructor in espionage.
+While on the airfield, Luke catches sight of a young woman.
+He is first enchanted, then heartsick when he finds that Kitty Charante is the devoted wife of his Canadian RAF pilot and instructor in espionage.
 Their paths will cross again.

 The hunt has begun.

 Watch Over Me (Code Talker Chronicles Book 2)

 It’s the summer of 1942 in New York City.
 War widow Kitty Charente’s night on the town with a man she thinks is her company’s visiting salesman turns into a hunting ground.
 Luke Kayenta is a Navajo code talker, and a Nazi agent is in pursuit.
 American isolationists are searching for Luke too.
 And his superiors at the the U.S. Office of Strategic Services want to know if he’s cracked under torture in Spain.
 Kitty and Luke must evade capture from one enemy and death from another as they race from the Lower East Side to the Savoy Ballroom to Coney Island, aided by unlikely allies in the Canadian and French spy networks, a Harlem baker, and even Weegee, the city’s most famous tabloid photographer.

 As the 20th century turns, San Francisco is a far cry from its gold rush days.
 The railroads have ushered in an era of rapid change and industrialization in California.
 In the mansions on Russian Hill, powerful men build financial empires by pillaging a landscape rich in natural resources.